ajh1143/SettingUpVirtualEnvWrapper/README.md

 ## Installation Process
 ### Basic virtualenv
+Installing the base virtual env is outlined below.
 ```bash
 $ pip install virtualenv
 $ virtualenv ENV
 $ source bin/activate
 ```
 ## Virtualenvwrapper
+To install `virtualenvwrapper`, we follow a similar pattern.
 ### Install the package
+Use pip to install the package.
 ```bash
 $ pip install virtualenvwrapper
 ```
 ### Create a home directory for all your projects/envs
+Now that we've installed `virtualenvwrapper`, let's start using it.
+We'll first set an environmental variable `WORKON_HOME`, and point it to our target folder `/Envs` rather than the default `~/.virtualenvs` location.
 ```bash
 $ export WORKON_HOME=~/Envs
 $ mkdir -p $WORKON_HOME